(That’s Bob up there, he is the first monster I ever made. He says hi too.)

 Many small choices, layers of color, and tiny moments of attention slowly bring the monster fully to life.

-Each one is completely one of a kind, because each one grows through time, patience, and a lot of joy.
+Each one is completely one of a kind, because each one grows slowly through time, patience, and a lot of joy.

 The Spacecat Philosophy